Our Force Area

 Working hours and conditions

 You would normally work 40 hours a week on a shift system, which include nights, weekends and public holidays.
 Overtime is sometimes available.
-You can also apply to work part-time, however this is not possible during your first 24 weeks training.
-If you do work part – time during your first two years your probationary period will be extended to reflect the reduction in hours.
+You can also apply to work part-time, however this is not possible during your first YEAR of training.
+If your application to work part – time or flexible working is approved your probationary period will be extended to reflect the reduction in hours.

 You will spend much of your time outdoors on foot or in a patrol car.
 You will have some duties indoors, for example at the police station, the courts, or at private or business locations.
 However the priority is visible policing and engaging and responding to public needs.